technosf/RuneAudio/coverarts/README.md

 - If none, use default `cover.svg` as **dummy** thumbnail

 ### To change:
+Any of:
-- Remove by long-press on each thumbnail > coverart / delete.
+- Long-press on each thumbnail > coverart / delete
-- Edit ID3 tags then update.
+- Edit ID3 tags then update
-- Replace coverarts normally then update.
+- Replace coverarts normally then update
-- Removed thumbnails will be recreated on next scan if ID3 tags and coverarts were still the same.
+(Removed thumbnails will be recreated on next run if ID3 tags and coverarts were still the same.)